Volunteer Training Devotion: Learning From a Little One

 Give each volunteer teacher or helper a piece of paper, a pencil, and a pair of child-sized scissors.

 After teachers and helpers have finished cutting, have them open their chains and appreciate their work.
-Then have them turn to their partners and discuss their answers to these questions (a person without a partner can join another pair):
+Then have them turn to a partner (or form a trio if needed) and discuss answers to these questions:

 Say: Become like a child…a child of God!